Network-Direction/3dprint/guides/hardware.md

 </br></br>
 These can be upgraded to larger and quieter fans.
-The stock fans are 40x40x10mm, while many 24v replacements are 40x40x20mm.
+The stock fans are 40x40x10mm, while some 24v replacements are 40x40x20mm.

 This typically means printing a new hotend shroud to house the new fans.